 Jenny Van Waes is originally from Ohio where she studied vocal performance at the University of Akron.
 Her harmonies and backing vocals add just the right amount of flavor to the music that Pink Floyd fans crave.
 Jenny’s incredibly powerful vocal ability is showcased in the songs Great Gig In The Sky and Bring the Boys Back Home where she brings down the house during every performance.

 John Conrath grew up in Ohio.
-He was introduced to Pink Floyd’s The Wall by his uncle Dave when he was 10 years old and immediately became addicted to the music.
-As Pig Floyd’s saxophonist, he is also a multi-instrumentalist and plays lap steel guitar and percussion.
-John’s gear: 1962 Selmer Mark VI tenor saxophone, 1999 Keilwerth SX90R alto saxophone, Vito VSP/Yanagisawa baritone saxophone, RPC Mouthpieces, Buffet Crampon R-13 clarinet, Fouke Industrial Guitars lap steel guitars, Hiwatt amplifier, LP Matador congas, Remo Roto Toms, Zildjian cymbals and a Moog Mother-32 Modular Synthesizer.
+He was introduced to Pink Floyd’s The Wall by his uncle Dave when he was 10 years old and immediately became addicted.
+As Pig Floyd’s saxophonist, he is also a multi-instrumentalist and plays lap steel guitar, keys and percussion.
+John’s gear: 1962 Selmer Mark VI tenor saxophone, 1957 King Super 20 alto saxophone, Vito VSP/Yanagisawa baritone saxophone, RPC Mouthpieces, Buffet Crampon R-13 clarinet, Fouke Industrial Guitars lap steel guitars, Hiwatt amplifier, LP Matador congas, Remo Roto Toms, Yamaha keyboards, Zildjian cymbals and a Moog Mother-32 Modular Synthesizer.

 Ron Howard Jr was born and raised in Rhode Island.
 If you are lucky enough to experience a Pig Floyd show live you can rest assured that you will not forget the laser and light extravaganza that comes with it.
 Ron is the driving force behind all things lasers and lights.
 He’s also a talented musician.
 He plays keyboard and guitar as well as handles the samples that are critical to re-creating Pink Floyd’s vast music catalog.